Shelby Cooke said it best when he described what the Civil War meant to American History:

 Union forces meet defeat at Ball's Bluff near Leesburg, Virginia

-President Lincoln removes Fremont from command in Missouri due to lack of success
+President Lincoln removes Fremont from command in Missouri due to a lack of success

 George McClellan becomes Union general-in-chief

-The Trent Affair occurs when two Confederate diplomats are arrested on board a British ship Trent.
-This causes suspicions between the Union and British.
+The Trent Affair occurs when two Confederate diplomats were arrested on board a British ship, Trent.
+This causes suspicions between the Union and the British.